The Harmonic Major Scale

 It produces seven triads: C Maj, D Dim, E Min, F Min, G Maj, Ab Aug, and B Dim.

 The above musical example shows the scale in one octave and also the primary triads from the C Harmonic Major scale.
-When the triads are extended to 7th chords the following harmonic structures are created (note that these voicings aren’t meant to be played exactly as written, they are just to illustrate the chord construction):
+When these triads are extended to 7th chords the following harmonic structures are created (note that these voicings aren’t necessarily meant to be played exactly as written, they are just to illustrate the chord construction):

 This now gives us the following 7th chords all generated from C Harmonic Major: